marepstein/sun-to-moon/README.md

 ##### Approach Taken:
-![Image anchors 'Suns and Moons'](https://i.imgur.com/0jQrBqp.png) We had to think of UX, user-interaction and data flow.
+![Image anchors 'Suns and Moons'](https://i.imgur.com/0jQrBqp.png)

+### Planning:

+We quickly came up with the idea of an Astro themed app, so we were able to take some time to think of the UX, user-interaction and data flow.
+We researched potential API's and were careful to choose API's with enough data to work with.
+Once we had decided on this we were able to plan our design, which was a necessary step in order to distinguish the necessary Routes.

+We decided on sticking to a minimalist theme, whilst also ensuring the presentation of the API's data in an interesting way for users.
+Following this, we were able to begin the build.

+### Build:

 1. Created home page and implement react router.

 ```
 import React from 'react'